NASA puts out call for commercial space taxis

 Rather than designing a replacement space shuttle and hiring contractors to build it, NASA decided to partner with industry, offering money, technical advice and oversight.

-A precursor program for cargo ships spawned two new supply lines to the International Space Station, a $100 billion research outpost that flies about 250 miles above Earth.
+A precursor program for cargo ships spawned two new supply lines to the International Space Station, a $100 billion research outpost that flies about 250 miles (about 400 km) above Earth.

 NASA contributed about $800 million toward the development of SpaceX's Falcon 9 rocket and Dragon cargo capsule and for Orbital Sciences' Antares rocket and Cygnus capsule.
 The companies also developed launch sites in Florida and Virginia, respectively, ground control stations and support services.
 Both firms also now offer orbital launch services commercially.